 In vulnerable internet based platform, Identity and Access Management brings a security shield at user’s entry point.

-In addition to this, it is found that business decision makers are unable to grasp its benefits in terms of IT Security best practice.
+In addition to this, it is found that business decision-makers are unable to grasp its benefits in terms of IT Security best practices.
 Now, we are on this task!
 In order to bring about a change, we have listed what makes IAM – an IT Security Best Practice:

 Best Practice #1 – Ensuring Robust Automation and Optimization of Resources

 Security considerations must not bar your users to achieve optimal returns from the system.
 From Access governance, MFA to SSO, IAM should ensure that the right user is in possession of requisite information/data while conducting one’s task.
 The core objective of your IAM initiatives needs to be to simplify business processes and line-of-business interactions.
 By developing the right role as a partnership between IT and the line of business, it is easier to make sure that the relevant entitlements are included and the unnecessary ones are excluded from the roles.